We Get Results – Call 423-634-0871 for Free Advice and Consultation.

-Two-thirds of average weekly wage, up to a maximum of $943.80 per week for temporary benefits (TTD) due to an injury occurring after July 1, 2015.
+Two-thirds of average weekly wage, up to a maximum of $976.80 per week for temporary benefits (TTD) due to an injury occurring after July 1, 2016. (the TTD rate is somewhat lower for each preceding year).
 No income benefits are payable for the first 7 days, but benefits for the first week are paid retroactively after 14 days of disability.
 Income benefits are supposed to be paid within 15 days after notice of the injury, and must be paid at least twice monthly.
 Temporary total disability (TTD) benefits generally continue until maximum medical improvement (MMI) has been reached, as long as the employee remains disabled.
-If the injury is permanent, the employee will be entitled to permanent partial disability (PPD) benefits, at a maximum rate of $858.00 per week (for injuries after 7/1/2015) based on the extent of vocational disability, after maximum medical improvement is reached.
+If the injury is permanent, the employee will be entitled to permanent partial disability (PPD) benefits, at a maximum rate of $888.00 per week (for injuries after 7/1/2016) based on the extent of vocational disability, after maximum medical improvement is reached.
 Benefits can continue for 60 days past MMI, but the employer will be entitled to credit against the PPD award.
 Death benefits for a surviving spouse are limited to 50% of the average weekly wages of the employee.
 If there are dependent children, the benefit increases to two-thirds of the employee’s average weekly wage.
-For injuries occurring prior to July 1, 2015, the maximum rates are lower.